luxe/unilang/README.md

 ## Summary
-Unilang is a project for everything related to programming.
-It has a graphical and textual fronted for software development.
+Unilang is an experimental programming language and IDE.
+It has a graphical and textual fronted for creating programs and programming related artifacts.
 The language unifies with other languages through transcompilation.
 It was written to automate and improve the productivity of a single person, but you might find something useful in it as well.

 ## Philosophy